Oneflow-Inc/oneflow/docs/source/environment_variables.rst

 `ONEFLOW_COMM_NET_IB_HCA <https://github.com/Oneflow-Inc/oneflow/blob/v0.9.0/oneflow/core/comm_network/ibverbs/ibverbs_comm_network.cpp#L47>`_
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-When there are multiple IB NIC(which can be checked by ``ibstatus`` on the server, the system uses the first IB NIC for comm_net communication by default.
+When there are multiple IB NIC(which can be checked by ``ibstatus`` on the server), the system uses the first IB NIC for comm_net communication by default.

 When this environment variable is set, the system will check all IB NIC and find the NIC with the corresponding name. `#5626 <https://github.com/Oneflow-Inc/oneflow/pull/5626>`_